 15. Be honest and don’t be fake.
 Lies always come to light and if you don't want to answer, just don't answer unless you have to.
 However, you have to be honest with those closest to you!
 Also what you feel about people and circumstances will eventually come out so just be honest up front.

 OK...I only made it to 15 lessons.
-I'll continue the rest at another time before I turn 40.
+I'll have to continue the rest at another time.
 Until then, LIVE your best LIFE!!!
 Enjoy some pictures from my 40th birthday party!

 LOVE INTEGRITY FAITH EXCELLENCE